-Shipping manifests
+Shipping and delivery manifests

-Delivery and unpacking video recordings
+Delivery and shipping video recordings

-Daily sales stock withdrawal and return reports
+Daily production stock withdrawal and return reports

 Weekly inventory reports

 Product return reports

 - 1.1.2.1.
-Shipping manifests All deliveries will be accompanied by a shipping manifest.
-Once this document has been used to verify the shipment it must be scanned for digital storage and the original placed in the appropriate ringbinder and stored in the records cabinet. - 1.1.2.2.
-Delivery and unpacking video recordings All deliveries will be recorded using a hand-held video recorder.
+Shipping manifests All deliveries and shipments will be accompanied by a shipping manifest.
+Once this document has been used to verify the delivery or shipment it must be scanned for digital storage and the original placed in the appropriate ringbinder and stored in the records cabinet. - 1.1.2.2.
+Delivery and shipment packing and unpacking video recordings All deliveries and shipments will be recorded using a video recording device.
 These recordings will be transferred to digital storage medium, clearly labelled with the date and manifest number(s) and stored in the records cabinet.
-Any and all variances from the manifest must be reported in accordance with standard operating procedures.

-- 1.1.2.3.
-Daily sales stock withdrawal and return reports Each day, items will be removed from the main storage vault and placed in the counter area for sale.
+Any and all variances from the manifest must be reported in accordance with standard operating procedures. - 1.1.2.3.
+Daily production stock withdrawal and return reports Each day, items will be removed from the main storage vault and placed in the production area for use.
 These items will be carefully recorded at the time of withdrawal.
-Unsold sales stock will be recorded on the same sheet when returned to the storage vault each evening. - 1.1.2.3.1.
-If, during the course of the day, additional items must be withdrawn from the storage vault, they too will be added to the withdrawal report and accounted for upon the return of sales stock to the storage vault. - 1.1.2.3.2.
+Unused production stock will be recorded on the same sheet when returned to the storage vault at the end of daily operations. - 1.1.2.3.1.
+If, during the course of the day, additional items must be withdrawn from the storage vault, they too will be added to the withdrawal report and accounted for upon the return of production stock to the storage vault.

+- 1.1.2.3.2.
 Any and all variances must be reported in accordance with standard operating procedures.
 All inventory records are to be digitized and a hard copy kept in the records cabinet. - 1.1.2.4.
-Weekly inventory reports Each week, the store manager, together with another licensed employee will conduct an inventory of all goods in the storage vault.
+Weekly inventory reports Each week, the Operations Manager, together with another licensed employee will conduct an inventory of all goods in the storage vault.
 Any and all variances must be reported in accordance with standard operating procedures.
 All inventory records are to be digitized and a hard copy kept in the records cabinet. - 1.1.2.5.
-Seed-to-sale tracking records for all marijuana products as required by 935 CMR 500.105(8)(e); - 1.1.2.6.
-The company uses a proprietary Seed-to-sale tracking software that allows cultivators, manufacturers, retailers, the Commission and others to quickly and easily track marijuana and marijuana products from propagation to sale. - 1.1.2.7.
-Our retail establishment receives marijuana, and marijuana products in pre-packed, shelf-ready packaging. - 1.1.2.8.
-Once goods are delivered and manifests verified, all products each individual unit for sale must be entered into the Seed-to-sale tracking software in order to maintain an unbroken chain of custody. - 1.1.2.9.
+Seed-to-sale tracking records for all marijuana products as required by 935 CMR 500.105(8)(e).
+The company uses a proprietary Seed-to-sale tracking software that allows cultivators, manufacturers, retailers, the Commission and others to quickly and easily track marijuana and marijuana products from propagation to sale. - 1.1.2.6.
+Our manufacturing establishment receives raw marijuana, and marijuana products in a variety of forms for use in our range of products. - 1.1.2.7.
+Once goods are delivered and manifests verified, all marijuana products must be entered into the Seed-to-sale tracking software in order to maintain an unbroken chain of custody. - 1.1.2.8.
 All goods pertaining to a specific manifest will be entered into the system as a batch.
-Where applicable, a report pertaining to these items will be generated on the seed-to-sale software, printed out, and securely attached to the manifest and stored in accordance with section 2 (b) of this operating procedure.
+Where applicable, a report pertaining to these items will be generated on the seed-to-sale software, printed out, and securely attached to the manifest.